TahaYusufS/google-easy-register-and-login-web-page/README.md

-# google-easy-register-and-login-web-page

-Secrets - Anonymous Sharing App
+# google-easy-register-and-login-web-page for Secrets - Anonymous Sharing App

 This is a web application where users can share their embarrassing moments anonymously, similar to a social network.
 It features a seamless authentication system allowing users to register and log in via their Google account or personal email.